saturn72/AuditTrail/README.md

 ```
 The pseudo above describes the concept of adding insertion operation to the business logic

-If execution ceased after line #2 was successfully performed, the audit trail entry is not recorded
+If execution ceased after line #2 was successfully performed, the audit trail entry is not recorded.
 Adding another audit-trail mechanism as a fallback option solves this issue

 ### Database Built-in Functionality
-Some db engines have built-in mechanism for reflecting data-table/indexes changes
+Some db engines have built-in mechanism for reflecting data-table/indexes changes.

 This feature may require configuration and may adds some performance issues and/or limitations.
 Please consult your db provider documentation.

 This option monitors data changes in the lowest layer possible and is strongly binded to database features.

 It is executed "inside" the database engine and is "pure" functional outcome.

 As such, it provides 100% reflection of the changes, but misses any app-level contextual aspects

 The research of this aspect is focused on `Microsoft SqlServer`.

-`SqlServer` provide built in audit mechanism, see: [Change Data Capture Sql Server](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server)
+`SqlServer` provides built in audit mechanism, see: [Change Data Capture Sql Server](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server)

 In general, once `CDC` is enabled and configured, tables for holding the audit info are created.
 From this point these tables needs to querid to fetch the data.

 As mentioned prior, the data contained in these tables contains the diff in data, and __may__ contain sql transactional contextual info only (transaction info, timestamps, etc).

 _Important:_ The `CDC` feature comes with performance price as it wraps transactions the same concept described in [Data Access Layer Wrapping](#Data-Access-Layer-Wrapping).